 Routers are devices that route the data from one LAN to another LAN.
 The data packets are forwarded between networks.
 Router carries packets and typically forward from one router to another through internetworking to the destination by managing the traffic and directs the packets through the internet.
 Routers can connect two or more different networks.
 Routers work in a manner where only authorized machines are allowed to connect other systems.
-It also keeps track of activity by logging to files.
+It also keeps track of activity by logging into files.

 Head to Head Comparison between Modem vs Router (Infographics)

 Below are the top 20 comparisons between Modem vs Router: